Effective stress management techniques can offset the negative effects of stress in your life. Try these proven, fast, and reliable stress remedies.

 And it will help you relax and sleep better if you do it right before you go to bed.

 15. Green Tea (Instead of Coffee)

-This one is a little different that all the other stress reduction techniques listed here.
+This one is a little different than all the other stress reduction techniques listed here.

 But caffeine is such an integral part of our always-on-the-go society, its role deserves special consideration.

-Millions of people get through the day not on naturally generated energy but on the artificial boost they get from caffeinated beverages.
+Millions of people get through the day, not on naturally generated energy, but on the artificial boost they get from caffeine.

-While caffeine can be part of a healthy lifestyle, it also increases stress hormones and reduces calming brain chemicals, while restricting blood flow to the brain.
-(38)
+While caffeine can be part of a healthy lifestyle, it also has its downside.

-So if you are feeling stressed, grabbing a caffeine-laden cup of coffee, a soda or an energy drink is the totally wrong thing to do!
+So, if you are feeling stressed, grabbing a caffeine-laden cup of coffee, a soda, or an energy drink is the wrong thing to do.